 Emergency Dental Problems & Solutions:

-- Lost Dental Filling or Dental Crown – For dental fillings and crowns, a temporary repair can be made using dental cement or sealing the hole with a piece of sugarless gum until our Shelby Township emergency dentists can perform a permanent replacement or installation.
+- Lost Filling or Crown: For fillings and dental crowns, a temporary repair can be made using dental cement or sealing the hole with a piece of sugarless gum until our dentists can perform a permanent replacement or installation.